152147/Study-Buddy/README.md

-This is a web application that is mostly used by students in higher learning institution to help in create tasks, reminders, modify tasks, add academic goals
+This is a web application that is mostly used by students in higher learning institution to help to create tasks, reminders, modify tasks, add academic goals